Indicators and subfield codes

-When only chronology captions are used on an item (that is, the item carries no enumeration), the chronology captions are carried in the relevant enumeration caption subfields (‡a-‡h) and no captions are recorded in subfields ‡i-‡m.
-If a chronology caption is not to be used in a display of the 865 Enumeration and Chronology field, it is enclosed in parentheses, e.g., (year).
+When only Chronology captions are used on an item (that is, the item carries no enumeration), the Chronology may be contained in either the relevant enumeration subfields ($a-$h) or chronology subfields ($i-$m), with the chronology subfields ($i-$m) preferred whenever possible.
+If a Chronology caption is not to be used in a display of the 863-865 Enumeration and Chronology field, it is enclosed in parentheses, e.g., (year).

 ‡i - First level of chronology

 Subfield ‡i contains the caption for the highest level of chronology.

 ‡j - Second level of chronology